DeanLeong/ruby-iteration-and-methods-lab/README.md

 5 / 3 = 1.6666666666666667
 ```

-<details><summary>Help I'm stuck!</summary>
-Take a look at how methods are defined and called in Ruby in our [intro lesson](https://git.generalassemb.ly/sei-nyc-pandas/ruby).
+If you're stuck, start by taking a look at how methods are defined and called in Ruby in our [intro lesson](https://git.generalassemb.ly/sei-nyc-pandas/ruby).

+<details><summary>Help!
+I'm still stuck!</summary>
  The first method should look something like this:

 ```rb
 def add(num1, num2)